 Strip away the tinsel, the twinkling lights, and the greenery.
 Remove the silver, gold, and blown glass.
 Forget about spending money you don’t have, to buy people you don’t like, things they don’t need.

 Just an old cardboard box, much like an old wooden manger, both filled with hope, joy, and promise.
 The return of which was looked forward to every year at this special time.
 Remember that pocket New Testament those little ones were so desperate to find too?
 Oh, it was there in that manger as well.
 Oh not a little book mind you, but nothing less than the word manifest in flesh, the Christ child.
 A promise made, a promise fulfilled.

 Oh, I nearly forgot; Remember those pies Mrs. Owens baked?
 There’s a lesson there as well.
 In my simple mind, I believe God the Father, God the Son, and God the Holy Ghost are best described as a cornmeal pie cut into three slices.
 Each is separate at the surface, but the middle, the ooey gooey sweet part, is still as one.

 Mary had a little Lamb, so very long ago.

 The Lamb can wash them white as snow.

-My sin debt was paid by that Little Lamb, in that manger long ago.
+My sin debt was paid in that manger long ago.

 And now where that Lamb has gone, I shall surely go.